lexik/LexikTranslationBundle/Resources/doc/index.md

     dev_tools:
         enable: false    # set to true to be able to list missing translation from the profiler
-        create_mising: false # while getting missing translations from a profile, if a key/domain pair does not exist in DB the bundle will create it.
+        create_missing: false # while getting missing translations from a profile, if a key/domain pair does not exist in DB the bundle will create it.
 ```

 *Note that MongoDB 2.0.0 or later is required if you choose to use MongoDB to store translations.*